run-llama/LlamaIndexTS/README.md

 ### Next.js

-First, you will need to add llamaindex plugins to your Next.js project.
+First, you will need to add a llamaindex plugin to your Next.js project.

 ```js
 // next.config.js